 - a.
 Align the hip pad on the RIGHT side at waist height.

 The top-front part of the hip bone should be covered by the pad.
-You will use a different method to adjust the other hip pad AFTER sizing the belt. - b.
+You will adjust the left hip pad for comfort AFTER first sizing the belt. - b.
 Continue wrapping the belt around the front of the body and around to the back.
 Be sure to maintain the proper position of the RIGHT hip pad over the hip while wrapping the belt around the waist. - c.
 Finish sizing the belt by overlapping the ends of the belt in the back to create a snug waist fit, then re-snap both buttons.
 NOTE: The belt should be SNUG around the waist and buckle should fall near the navel. - d.
 Replace the back Velcro pad over the overlapping belt components with the padded side next to the body.
 Be sure the pad is oriented so the bottom flap closes OVER the top flap to prevent accidentally opening during transfers to/from a stand.